Bilalismail/Word-Occurnces-on-a-website-/README.md

 To run the programee:
 1) Download file
 2) Open file
+3) insert the web link the url variable: url = "http://www.example.com/"
+4) Run programme
+5) Search for the csv file called words.csv on your pc Additional Notes:
-run in terminal or run in editor with python 3 enviroment
+1)Run in terminal or run in editor with python 3 enviroment